 Grocery stores, retailers

-Grocery stores and retailers might use Instacart as they can get more exposures for their products, and if they don’t have a dedicated last mile delivery service organized internally, with Instacart they can set it up cheaply and quickly.
+Grocery stores and retailers might use Instacart as they can get more exposure for their products, and if they don’t have a dedicated last-mile delivery service organized internally, with Instacart they can set it up cheaply and quickly.

 Understanding the role of Shoppers

 Instacart has two main categories of shoppers for which the value proposition is that of earning some extra bucks, while working flexibly.

 In short, in-store shoppers receive Instacart customers’ orders through an app on their smartphone and then shop and stage the groceries in-store.

 Full-service shoppers receive orders from Instacart’s through an app on their smartphone, then shop and deliver groceries to the customer’s door.

 - They can shop to their favorite local grocery store.